dimakm/Memory-Matching-Game/README.md

   Animation from webkit.org

-And in addition to using the CSS from
+And in addition to using the CSS from:

   https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css

   https://fonts.googleapis.com/css?family=Coda